Shopify/polaris/.changeset/moody-geckos-sparkle.md

 '@shopify/polaris': patch
 ---

-Removed jestAdjustmentsPlugin as we have the root jest config file.
+Removed jestAdjustmentsPlugin as we have `jest.config.js`.
 Moved scripts to scripts/build.js.